For the last part of our series on the direction of light in photography we’re taking a look at front light. More specifically:

 Diffusing artificial front light

-When photographing indoors using artificial light, using a shoot through umbrella or softbox will diffuse the light before it reaches your subject.
+When photographing indoors with artificial light, using a shoot through umbrella or softbox light modifier diffuses light before it reaches your subject.

-I use Profoto studio lighting and accessories, but you don’t need to spend a fortune.
+I use Profoto studio lighting and accessories for off camera flash indoors and outdoors, but you don’t need to spend a fortune.
 Here are some reasonably priced shoot through umbrellas that would work with speed lights used off camera, as well as studio lighting.

-Softboxes are another very effective way to diffuse artificial light.
+Softboxes are another very effective way to diffuse artificial light for indoor photography or outdoor photography.

-Every studio lighting brand has their own range of softboxes for diffused lighting.
-The size and shape of the softbox (or any light modifier) you use will determine the way the light behaves, which is why there are so many options available.
+Every studio lighting brand has their own range of softbox light modifiers for diffused lighting.
+The size and shape of the softbox (or any light modifier) you use determines the way the light behaves, which is why there are so many options available.

-With these diffusers, you’re getting all the benefits of front light, without the harsh shadows that you may not want.
+With softboxes you get all the benefits of front light, without the harsh shadows that you may not want.

 USEFUL TIP: The closer your subject is to the light, the softer the shadows will be.